 State boarding schools provide free education, but they charge fees for boarding.
 Some state boarding schools get run by local councils, and some will run as academies or free schools.
 State boarding schools give priority to children who have a particular need to board.
 Thus, they will assess the suitability of children for boarding purposes.

 Charities will sometimes help with the cost of boarding.
 They include charities such as Buttle UK or the Royal National Children's Foundation.
-Contact the State Boarding Schools' Association for more information.
+Contact the State Boarding Forum for more information.
 They can give further advice on state boarding schools, eligibility, and how to apply.

 Private schools, often called independent schools, are not funded by central government.
 Thus, they charge fees to attend.
 In the United Kingdom there are around 2,500 private schools.
 They must have registration with the government.